Claude Desktop Just Became Your Full Dev Environment

 The Bigger Picture

-Combined with worktree isolation for parallel work and cross-device session continuity, the Desktop app is positioning itself as the surface where all your development actually happens — not just where you talk to an AI about it.
+Add worktree isolation for parallel work and cross-device session continuity, and the Desktop app becomes the surface where your development actually happens, not just where you talk to an AI about it.

 Sources: Anthropic Blog — Preview, Review, and Merge | Cowork Research Preview | Claude Code Desktop Docs | Claude Release Notes | Boris Cherny’s Worktree Tips